sogou/workflow/docs/en/faq.md

 }
 ~~~

-The format of the url is redis://:password@host:port/dbnum.
-The default port is 6379 and the default dbnum is 0.
+The format of the url is **redis://:password@host:port/dbnum**.
+The default port is **6379** and the default dbnum is **0**.
 An important feature of the **Workflow** is that the connection is managed by the framework, so that the user interface can be extremely simplified and the connection can be reused most effectively.
 The framework finds a reusable connection by the username, password and dbnum of the task.
 If the framework cannot find a connection, it will initiate a new connection and perform user login, database selection and other operations.
 If it is a new host, DNS resolution will be carried out.
 If an error occurs in the request, a retry may be needed.
 Each step is asynchronous and transparent.
-You only need to populate your request and start the task, and then you can get the requested results in callback.
-The only thing to note is that every task should be created with a password, because it may be necessary to log in at any time.
+You only need to populate your request and start the task, and then you can get the results in callback.
+The only thing to note is that every task should be created with a password, because it may be necessary to login at any time.

-We can create MYSQL tasks in the same way.
-However, for the MYSQL tasks with transaction requirements, it is necessary to create tasks through the **WFMySQLConnection**.
+We can create MySQL tasks in the same way.
+However, for the MySQL tasks with transaction requirements, it is necessary to create tasks through the **WFMySQLConnection**.
 Otherwise, we cannot guarantee that the whole transaction is executed on the same connection.
 With **WFMySQLConnection**, the connection and authentication process can also be done asynchronously.

 ### What are the connection multiplexing rules?